Nina Teicholz: Career

-Teicholz' advocacy has been criticized by Marion Nestle for making strong claims about the benefits of a low-carb, high-fat diet that go beyond what the science can support; Nestle wrote of Teicholz' advocacy: "It does little to foster the health of the public to make nutrition science appear more controversial than it really is."
+Teicholz' advocacy has been criticized by nutritionist Marion Nestle for making strong claims about the benefits of a low-carb, high-risk diet that go beyond what the science can support; Nestle wrote of Teicholz' advocacy: "It does little to foster the health of the public to make nutrition science appear more controversial than it really is."

 Teicholz is an advocate of beef consumption.
 Beef industry leader Amanda Radke has written in Beef Daily that "Today's best beef advocates wear a variety of hats [...] like Nina Teicholz or Gary Taubes who turn against conventional health advice to promote diets rich in animal fats and proteins".

 In 2017, Salim Yusuf stated that Teicholz "shook up the nutrition world but she got it right", a statement for which he was criticized.